leoshimo/vrs/README.md

 and are lightweight compared to OS processes.
 Processes are scheduled on multiple cores in an IO-aware manner.

-Each process has a single thread of execution.
-CPU-bound and IO-bound work is transparent at program level, but the runtime schedules work such that a processes waiting for IO or running CPU-intensive work do not block cores.
+Each process has a single logical thread of execution.
+CPU-bound and IO-bound work is transparent at process level, but the runtime schedules work such that a processes waiting for IO or running CPU-intensive work do not block cores.

+While processes are preemptively scheduled, each process can create fibers, which can be used for cooperative multitasking, coroutines, infinite generators, etc within a single service.

 Millions of processes can run on a single machine, without a single process halting the system altogether.

-With lightweight processes and a sequential programming model to handle IO-bound and CPU-bound work transparently, the intention is to simplify typical event-based or callback-based idioms used for building software.
+The low cost of process allows it to serve as a single abstraction to simplify typical event-based, callback-based, or scheduling idioms used in building software.

 For example, annual jobs can be represented as a infinite looping program that sleeps for a year: